qdraw/starsky/readme.md

 This section deals with how to set up a Starsky system on-premises.
 You will find guides to all Starsky software for installation on-premises here.

 ### General Project
-The general application is Starsky (sln).
+The general application is Starsky solution (sln).
 You need to [install the solution](starsky/readme.md) first.

 ### Command line tools
 The command tools to sync the database manually use [Sync CLI](starsky/starskysynccli/readme.md) to generate thumbnail use [Sync CLI](starsky/starskysynccli/readme.md).
 The [Importer CLI](starsky/starskysynccli/readme.md)  can be used to copy files in a folder structure based on the creation datetime.
 The datetime structure can be configured.